 Companies with earnings deficits or with erratic earnings histories are likely to become less prosperous and should be avoided.
 Companies in the financial sector should also be avoided, because their balance sheets are not comparable to those of other companies.

 Finding profitable companies selling below their NCAV is a simple process.
 However, not many companies are selling below their Net Current Asset Values.
-I screened 9,000 companies and found only 12 companies selling below their NCAV.
+The last time we screened 9,000 companies, we found only 12 companies selling below their NCAV.
 And most of the companies are not very prosperous.

 Back in 2003, we used the NCAV formula to find bargain stocks, and in March 2003, 15 stocks clearly qualified.
 The number of qualified companies dwindled during the year until 12 months later, no stocks qualified.
 However, during the 12 months when some stocks qualified as bargains, the stocks tripled in price!

 Most stocks that qualify as NCAV bargain stocks are small companies, which usually are risky investments.
 However, Benjamin Graham surmised that any companies selling below their NCAV values carry lower risk: “They are indubitably worth considerably more than they are selling for, and there is a reasonably good chance that this greater worth will sooner or later reflect itself in the market price.
 At their low price, these bargain stocks actually enjoy a high degree of safety, meaning by safety a relatively small risk of principal.”

 When should you sell a bargain stock?
 Benjamin Graham held his stocks until a 50% gain was realized but no longer than two years.
 Mr. Graham also advocated investing in as many NCAV bargain stocks as possible.
 The more stocks you invest in, the more you can reduce your risk.

-For more guidance on finding the best bargain stocks, consider checking out our advisory, Cabot Benjamin Graham Value Investor.
+For more guidance on finding the best bargain stocks, consider checking out our advisory, Cabot Undervalued Stocks Advisor.